Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-6/_posts/2017-01-10-hyperlinks.md

 ```

-Whereas on the second page, you might something that looks like this.
+Whereas on the second page, you might have something that looks like this.

 ```html
 <html>